 - 1. The proposal is to deliver an affordable home for discounted sale or rent - 2.
 The proposal should be well-related to existing hamlets - 3.
 The property has a maximum of 3 bedrooms although up to 4 bedrooms may be considered in exceptional circumstances - 4.
-Applications to extend or otherwise enlarge these properties will not normally be supported. - 5.
-Self-build, modular off site construction and other innovative low-cost housing models are encouraged under this policy.
+The property must be used as a principal residence. - 5.
+Applications to extend or otherwise enlarge these properties will not normally be supported. - 8.
+Self-build, modular and other innovative low-cost housing models are encouraged under this policy.